About

 I’m drawn to watercolour because it’s such a playful medium.
 Its fluidity and unpredictability are always a source of delight.
 I love the anticipation of seeing how wet pools of colour – I always work very wet – have dried overnight.
 I’m often surprised.

 And I’ve had a long obsession with paper.
 Maybe I was a stationer in a previous life?
 The beautiful textures of cotton watercolour papers were part of the attraction to that medium.
 Now I’m working more into collage, I’m collecting and creating a enormous stockpile of textured and transparent papers.
-God help me!
+God help me – my studio is overflowing!

 My process